Human history: Northeast Asia

-In 1644, the Ming were supplanted by the Qing, the last Chinese imperial dynasty, which ruled until 1912.
+In 1644, the Ming were supplanted by the Manchu Qing, the last conquest dynasty, which ruled China until 1912.
+By the late 18th century, Russia completed its subjugation of Siberia, with the territory between the Ural Mountains and the Pacific Ocean falling under its control.

 Japan experienced its Azuchi–Momoyama period (1568–1600), followed by the Edo period (1600–1868).
 The Korean Joseon dynasty (1392–1910) ruled throughout this period, repelling invasions from Japan and China in the 16th and 17th centuries.
 Expanded maritime trade with Europe significantly affected China and Japan during this period, particularly through the Portuguese in Macau and the Dutch in Nagasaki.
 However, China and Japan later pursued isolationist policies (Note: They are known as haijin in China and sakoku in Japan.) designed to eliminate foreign influences.

 Southeast Asia

 In 1511, the Portuguese overthrew the Malacca Sultanate in present-day Malaysia and Indonesian Sumatra.
 The Portuguese held this important trading territory (and the valuable associated navigational strait) until overthrown by the Dutch in 1641.
 The Johor Sultanate, centered on the southern tip of the Malay Peninsula, became the dominant trading power in the region.
 European colonization expanded with the Dutch in Indonesia, the Portuguese in Timor, and the Spaniards in the Philippines.